sstsimulator/sst-macro/docs/manual/manual.md

 Within SST, each switch is assigned a unique ID, starting from zero in the bottom row and proceeding through the top level.
 In addition, each compute node is also assigned a unique ID from 0 to 15.
 The switches can also be defined by a set of coordinates.
 While the choice of coordinate system for a 3D torus is obvious, the coordinate system for the fat tree is less clear.
 In SST, we define a 2D mesh coordinate system for the row (level) and column of the switch.

-\subsection{Allocation and indexing} The numbering of compute nodes is shown in Figure [26](#fig:topologies:fattreeids).
+*Allocation and indexing* The numbering of compute nodes is shown in Figure [26](#fig:topologies:fattreeids).
 Consider the case

 ````
 app1.launch_cmd = aprun -n 4 -N 1